 Climate change, global poverty, energy production and access: We believe in the power of science to solve the pressing issues of our day, for the good of humanity and the Earth we inhabit.
-In fact, we view it as our Christian responsibility to understand and harness real science to alleviate suffering and bring harmony.
+In fact, as a Christian college, we view it as our Christian responsibility to understand and harness real science to alleviate suffering and bring harmony.

 That’s why Gordon faculty are active, accomplished scholars and committed Christians who embrace the big conversations and cutting-edge knowledge.
-They will invite you into research and foster hands-on learning throughout Boston’s North Shore and the Biomedical Corridor to build confidence in your natural curiosity, scientific gifting and servant’s heart as you prepare to bring hope and solutions to a suffering world.
+And since we're one of only a few colleges in the North Shore, you'll have the opportunity to research and foster hands-on learning throughout Boston’s North Shore and the Biomedical Corridor to build confidence in your natural curiosity, scientific gifting and servant’s heart as you prepare to bring hope and solutions to a suffering world.

 From the very beginning of your Gordon experience, you’ll be known and supported by your personal advisor, professors and peers.
 Thanks to Gordon’s low student-to-faculty ratio, faculty are accessible and invested—meaning you might be mentored by a leading voice on climate change, a Fulbright Scholar or a National Science Foundation-funded physicist.
 They will help you shape your journey and experiences to meet your goals.